coreos/ignition/docs/configuration-v3_1.md

     * **devices** (list of strings): the list of devices (referenced by their absolute path) in the array.
     * **_spares_** (integer): the number of spares (if applicable) in the array.
     * **_options_** (list of strings): any additional options to be passed to mdadm.
-  * **_filesystems_** (list of objects): the list of filesystems to be configured. `path`, `device`, and `format` all need to be specified.
+  * **_filesystems_** (list of objects): the list of filesystems to be configured. `device` and `format` need to be specified.
 Every filesystem must have a unique `device`.
-    * **path** (string): the mount-point of the filesystem while Ignition is running relative to where the root filesystem will be mounted.
-This is not necessarily the same as where it should be mounted in the real root, but it is encouraged to make it the same.
     * **device** (string): the absolute path to the device.
 Devices are typically referenced by the `/dev/disk/by-*` symlinks.
     * **format** (string): the filesystem format (ext4, btrfs, xfs, vfat, or swap).
+    * **_path_** (string): the mount-point of the filesystem while Ignition is running relative to where the root filesystem will be mounted.
+This is not necessarily the same as where it should be mounted in the real root, but it is encouraged to make it the same.
     * **_wipeFilesystem_** (boolean): whether or not to wipe the device before filesystem creation, see [the documentation on filesystems](operator-notes.md#filesystem-reuse-semantics) for more information.
     * **_label_** (string): the label of the filesystem.
     * **_uuid_** (string): the uuid of the filesystem.